openSUSE/news-o-o/_posts/2011-07-14-opensuse-conference-2011-program-committee-meeting.markdown

 The osc11 Program Committee will discuss how to evaluate the talk proposals.

-Meeting is on freenode IRC in theÂ  #opensuse-project channel.
+Meeting is on freenode IRC in the  #opensuse-project channel.